 - Anybody can submit tickets but you also require registration and email address verification.

-- Anybody can submit tickets but you restrict access to your Zendesk based on email domains or IP restrictions.
+- Anybody can submit tickets but you restrict access to your Zendesk account based on email domains or IP restrictions.
 In other words, you only accept registration and tickets from approved users.

-- Only users you add to your Zendesk are able to submit tickets and use your Help Center.
+- Only users you add to your Zendesk account are able to submit tickets and use your Help Center.

 There are variations of these configurations as well.
 For example, you can allow anybody to submit tickets, require registration, and also restrict access using email domains or via IP restrictions.
 These configurations are also affected by using both social media and enterprise single sign-on (see Single sign-on (SSO) options in Zendesk).